salwil/conversational_agent_for_medical_dialogues/README.md

 behave unpredictable

 ### Add mental states and empathic phrases
-- Empathic phrases have to be added in the `src/repository/data` folder in a csv file called `mental_states_with_intros.csv`.
+- Empathic phrases have to be added in the `src/repository/data` folder in a csv file called `mental_states_with_empathic_phrases.csv`.
 - The first column contains a mental state, the second column contains the corresponding empathic phrase in English and the third column contains the corresponding empathic phrase in German.
 - All three columns are mandatory fields.